-Anonymous asked: Have you ever been farted on?
+Anonymous said: Have you ever been farted on?

-Anonymous asked: i have a vagina, how do i prevent queefing? my man isnt phased but its so embarrassing.
+Anonymous said: i have a vagina, how do i prevent queefing? my man isnt phased but its so embarrassing.

 Well, unfortunately queefing is an inevitability when it comes to penetrative activities.
 There’s really no way to prevent it.
 My best advice is to make peace with your natural body functions, and learn to laugh a little.
 Laughter can be one of the best things about sex.
 You can bond with your partner, relax a little, and have fun.